LauraGrenier93/rpg/README.md

 * Secondly, you view the application:
     * or open your browser and choose the index.html file
     * or you install the Visual Studio Code liveServer extension

+## Putting the project online

+the project has been posted on heroku: https://link-rpg.surge.sh/